-- (1) (a) All schools will close for learners (Grades R to 12) on 30 June 2021. - (b) Despite paragraph (a), all educators and non-teaching staff will continue with their administrative duties until 2 July 2021. - (c) Schools will reopen on 19 July 2021 for all learners (Grades R to 12) to return to school. - (d) Schools that have been identified as vaccination sites remain open for the purpose of administering the vaccines and officials are required to present themselves for this purpose as planned. - (e) The National School Nutrition Programme will resume when schools reopen: Provided that schools must make the necessary arrangements to continue to provide feeding until 09 July 2021, including the option to provide food parcels to learners who are beneficiaries of the National School Nutrition Programme. - (f) In respect of the 2021 May/June National Senior Certificate/Senior Certificate examination- - (i) the writing of the examination will continue in accordance with the approved examination timetable and will conclude on 7 July 2021; - (ii) the marking of the examination scripts will also continue after the writing of the examinations has concluded; and - (iii) both the writing of the examination and the marking of the examination scripts will be managed under strict compliance with the minimum health, safety and social distancing measures on COVID-19.
+- (1) (a) All schools will close for learners (Grades R to 12) on 30 June 2021. - (b) Despite paragraph (a), all educators and non-teaching staff will continue with their administrative duties until 2 July 2021. - (c) Despite direction 16(2), schools will reopen on 26 July 2021 for all learners (Grades R to 12) to return to school on the daily or weekly rotational timetable model, but primary school learners (Grades R to 7) and learners with special education needs (Grades R to 12) return to school in accordance with the timetabling models contemplated in direction 5A (1A) and (1B). - [paragraph (c) substituted by section 2(a) of General Notice 422 of 2021] - (cA) The principal, school management team and non-teaching staff will return to school on 22 July 2021, to prepare for the return of learners to school on 26 July 2021. - [paragraph (cA) inserted by section 2(b) of General Notice 422 of 2021] - (d) Schools that have been identified as vaccination sites remain open for the purpose of administering the vaccines and officials are required to present themselves for this purpose as planned. - (e) The National School Nutrition Programme will resume when schools reopen: Provided that schools must make the necessary arrangements to continue to provide feeding until 09 July 2021, including the option to provide food parcels to learners who are beneficiaries of the National School Nutrition Programme. - (f) In respect of the 2021 May/June National Senior Certificate/Senior Certificate examination- - (i) the writing of the examination will continue in accordance with the approved examination timetable and will conclude on 7 July 2021; - (ii) the marking of the examination scripts will also continue after the writing of the examinations has concluded; and

+(iii) both the writing of the examination and the marking of the examination scripts will be managed under strict compliance with the minimum health, safety and social distancing measures on COVID-19.